by Marty Dodson

 If you want examples of how to do that, you can check out the way our pros handle it in the Pro Feedback Forum.
 If someone gives you advice that you don’t agree with, thank them for their time and leave your song the way it is.
 Often, you will find that their thoughts have merit.

-Just this week, our Songtown friend, Pete Smith, sent me an e-mail giving me some feedback on one of my songs.
+I once had a SongTown friend send me an e-mail giving me some feedback on one of my songs.
 He apologized profusely and said that he knew he didn’t have any “right” to criticize my work.
 He was commenting on one of my favorite songs I have written.
 I could have blown off his criticism, but I thought about it and I think he might be right.
-I have wondered why that song hasn’t been recorded and Pete may have just given me the answer to fixing it.
+I have wondered why that song hasn’t been recorded and he may have just given me the answer to fixing it.

 Write On!
 Marty